Court Reporters as Career

 Job Prospects of Court Reporters

-Employment of court reporters is expected to grow by 14 percent from 2010 to 2020, as fast as the average for all occupations.
+Employment of court reporters is expected to grow continuously as fast as the average for all occupations.
 Demand for court reporter services will be influenced by new federal legislation requiring increased captioning for the Internet and other technologies.